Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 }
 </style>

-I study how political communication and elite strategy shape democratic legitimacy under autocracy and the psychology of conflict escalation and deescalation, with a focus on East Asia, the United States, and their interactions.
+I study how elite strategy shapes (1) democratic legitimacy under autocracy and democratic backsliding and (2) the psychology of conflict escalation and deescalation, with a focus on China, the United States, and their interactions.
+Centering around mass-elite interactions about democracy and conflict, my scholarship sheds light on regime dynamics and the interplay between domestic politics and international relations through the lens of political communication and political psychology.

-Situated in the global context of rising misinformation on social media, my research unpacks how authoritarian actors use **propaganda** and other strategies to distort public opinion and manipulate mass beliefs, with implications for **authoritarian resilience** and **political violence**.
-I also examine how great power competition between China and the United States constrains public support for **international cooperation** and under what conditions such constraints can be tamped down, shedding light on the interplay between domestic politics and international relations through the lens of **political psychology**.
-Concerned about escalating US-China tensions and their implications for international security, my ongoing projects combine behavioral frameworks with modern social science techniques to study **deterrence** and **rapprochement**.
-Beyond studying mass-elite interactions about democracy and conflict, my other work grapples with the intersection of race, welfare, and ideology in American politics from a comparative perspective.

 My research is driven by normative and policy concerns.
-To date, my research has been supported by the [American Political Science Association](https://apsanet.org), the [Halle Institute for Global Research](https://halle.emory.edu), the [Harry Frank Guggenheim Foundation](https://www.hfg.org), the [Institute for Humane Studies](https://www.theihs.org), the [Mamdouha S. Bobst Center for Peace and Justice](https://bobst.princeton.edu), [Stand Together Trust](https://standtogethertrust.org/about-us), and the [U.S. National Science Foundation](https://www.nsf.gov).
+To date, it has been supported by the [American Political Science Association](https://apsanet.org), the [Halle Institute for Global Research](https://halle.emory.edu), the [Harry Frank Guggenheim Foundation](https://www.hfg.org), the [Institute for Humane Studies](https://www.theihs.org), the [Mamdouha S. Bobst Center for Peace and Justice](https://bobst.princeton.edu), [Stand Together Trust](https://standtogethertrust.org/about-us), and the [U.S. National Science Foundation](https://www.nsf.gov).

 ## Books / Monographs
 -   [Quek, Kai](https://ppaweb.hku.hk/f/quek), and **Eddy S. F. Yeung**.
 2026. *[Deescalating a Trade War: Strategies of Reciprocation amid US-China Great Power Competition](https://www.amazon.com/Deescalating-Trade-War-Reciprocation-International/dp/1009659219)*.
 Cambridge University Press (Elements in International Relations Series). [[replication material](https://doi.org/10.7910/DVN/4AMEAQ)]